smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf-api-reference.md

 ## Maximizing security

 Chainlink VRF provides powerful security guarantees and is easy to integrate.
 However, smart contract security is a nuanced topic.
+You can read about the [top security considerations for VRF](../vrf-security-considerations/).